 Daughter-in-law of LSU offensive coordinator among those killed in Louisiana plane crash

 Carley McCord, the daughter-in-law of Louisiana State University offensive coordinator Steve Ensminger, was one of five people killed in a plane crash in Louisiana on Saturday.
-McCord and several other were flying to Atlanta to watch LSU take on Oklahoma in the Peach Bowl when the plane went down, her husband told The Associated Press.
+McCord and several others were headed to Atlanta to watch LSU take on Oklahoma in the Peach Bowl when the plane went down, her husband told The Associated Press.

 "We are devastated by the loss of such an amazing talent and valued member of our WDSU family," WDSU Vice President and General Manager Joel Vilmenay said in a statement.
 "Carley's passion for sports journalism and her deep knowledge of Louisiana sports, from High School to the Professional ranks, made her an exceptional journalist.
 As we reflect on her impressive body of work, we offer our deepest condolences to her family."